HackXIt/visual-computing-project/README.md

 - Camera controls (W/A/S/D and mouse for view) allow navigation through the scene.
 - Additionally, the camera speed can be adjusted with the UP/DOWN arrow keys.

+The application also features a simplistic light source, which can be moved around with the camera.
+- The renderer uses shaders to apply per-point colors and lighting effects.
+- The light source can be toggled on/off and its position, color, and direction can be adjusted through the menu.

 ## Project Structure

 ```plaintext